DIY Camera Stabilizer: Steady Videos With Gear You Already Have

 But, we'll only talk about alternative ways of using the tripod, as camera stabilizer.
 Ways that are more sensible, more effective, and easier to do, in the real world.

-How to use tripod as stabilizer
+How to use a tripod as a stabilizer?

 1. Use tripod as a monopod.